adbar/trafilatura/docs/tutorial0.rst

 .. hint::
-    Trafilatura automatically throttles the requests made to a given server, making it the prefered method if you do not want to worry about downloads.
+    Trafilatura automatically throttles the requests made to a given server, making it the preferred method if you do not want to worry about downloads.

     See `documentation page on downloads <downloads.html>`_ for more information.